Things to Do in Santa Fe During Fall: Best Adventure Day Trips!

 We recommend packing the following for hiking, exploring, and road-tripping along with the scenic drives:

-- Duffle bag – makes for a great carry on and it is water proof for other outdoor adventures later on!
+- Duffel bag – makes for a great carry on and it is water proof for other outdoor adventures later on.

 - Long sleeve shirt